-Particular attention is being focused on the continued participation towards impaired driving and occupant protection issues through the Selective Traffic Enforcement Programs (STEP).
+Particular attention is being focused on the continued participation towards impaired driving, occupant protection and speed issues through Selective Traffic Enforcement Projects (STEPs).
 This program is stressed and sponsors active participation by approximately 40 Arkansas law enforcement agencies around the state.
-The following chart shows the citations issued by STEP projects during the last four years.
+The following chart shows the citations issued by STEPs projects during the last four years.

-Law Enforcement projects will include high visibility sustained enforcement of alcohol, occupant protection and speed laws.
+Law Enforcement projects will include high visibility sustained enforcement of alcohol, occupant protection and speed limit laws.
 The national mobilizations of "Click it or Ticket" (CIOT) and "Drunk Driving.
-Over the Limit, Under Arrest" have benefited from the greater participation of local agencies and targeted media campaigns.
+Over the Limit, Under Arrest"/"Drive Sober or Get Pulled Over" have benefited from the greater participation of local agencies and targeted media campaigns.
 The targeted media included paid television, radio, billboard advertisements and internet.

-FARS data for Arkansas shows that the number of fatalities has declined from a high of 703 in 2004 to 600 in 2008.
-The preliminary state data from 2009 shows fatalities at 591.
-The fatality rate, per 100 MVMT, for the most current period available (2004-2008) shows a decrease from 2.2 to 1.8.
-Serious injuries (2's & 3's) declined from 17,435 in 2004 to 12,723 in 2008.
+FARS data for Arkansas shows that the number of fatalities has declined from 654 in 2005 to 585 in 2009.
+The preliminary state data from 2010 shows fatalities at 572.
+The fatality rate, per 100 MVMT, for the most current period available (2005-2009) shows a decrease from 2.05 to 1.76.
+Serious injuries (2's & 3's) declined from 16,473 in 2005 to 13,292 in 2009.

-While these figures do indicate decreases in fatal and injury crashes, an average (based on the 5-year period 2004-2008) of 654 motorists lose their lives and another 15,244 are seriously injured each year on Arkansas's roadways.
-In 2008, there were 600 total traffic fatalities compared to 649 the previous year.
-Over the past five years, alcohol-related fatalities averaged 187 per year.
-In 2008, there were 171 alcohol-related fatalities reported.
-This is a decrease of 10 from the previous year.
-Arkansas' alcohol-related fatalities in 2008 stood at 29% of the total fatalities.
+While these figures do indicate decreases in fatal and injury crashes, (based on the 5-year period 2005-2009) an average of 631motorists lose their lives and another 14,416 are seriously injured each year on Arkansas's roadways.
+In 2009, there were 585 total traffic fatalities compared to 600 the previous year.
+Over the past five years, alcohol-related fatalities averaged 180 per year.
+In 2009, there were 168 alcohol-related fatalities reported.
+This is a decrease of 2 from the previous year.
+Arkansas' alcohol-related fatalities in 2009 stood at 29% of the total fatalities.

-An additional area of concern is occupant protection where in 2008, 44 percent of the recorded vehicle occupant fatalities were unrestrained.
-In 2008, Arkansas' safety belt use rate was 70.4%, while the National use rate stood at 83%.
-However, Arkansas' safety belt use rate increased to 74.4% in 2009.
-In CY 09 the State Legislature enacted a primary enforcement safety belt law which took effect on June 30, 2009.
-The AHSO led a comprehensive campaign to educate the motoring public on the new law and the consequences of non-compliance.
-These efforts will continue in 2011.
+An additional area of concern is occupant protection where in 2009, 55 percent of the recorded vehicle occupant fatalities were Arkansas passed a primary unrestrained. enforcement safety belt law which took effect June 30, 2009.
+Immediately after the law took effect, the use rate rose from 70.4% to 74.4%, while the National use rate stood at 83%.
+In 2010, the use rate increased to 78.3%.
+Preliminary results from the survey conducted in 2011 show another slight increase in the use rate to 78.4%.
+The AHSO continues efforts to educate the motoring public on the new law and the consequences of non-compliance.

-The AHSO also recognizes the significance and impact that motorcycle related crashes are having on the overall fatality picture in this State.
-Arkansas reported 80 motorcycle
+The AHSO also recognizes the significance and impact that motorcycle related crashes are having on the overall fatality picture in